Marpa, A practical general parser: the recognizer: is correct

 \subsubsection{Leo reduction is consistent}

-\begin{sloppypar} We now show consistency for \Marpa{}'s reduction operation, in the case where there is a Leo reduction.
-If there is a Leo reduction, it is signaled by the presence of \Vlim{predecessor},
+\begin{MYsloppy} We now show consistency for \Marpa{}'s reduction operation, in the case where there is a Leo reduction.
+If there is a Leo reduction, it is signaled by the presence of \Vlim{mainstem}, \end{MYsloppy}

-in the Earley set where we would look for the \Veim{predecessor}.
-We treat the logic to create \Vlim{predecessor} as a matter of memoization of the previous Earley sets, and its correctness follows from the outer induction hypothesis. \end{sloppypar}
+in the Earley set where we would look for the \Veim{mainstem}.
+We treat the logic to create \Vlim{mainstem} as a matter of memoization of the previous Earley sets, and its correctness follows from the outer induction hypothesis.

-As the result of a Leo reduction, \Leo{} will add $[\Vdr{top}, \Vorig{top}]$ to \EVtable{\Leo}{j}.
-Because the \Marpa{} LIM is correct, using Observations \ref{o:confirmed-AHFA-consistent} and \ref{o:confirmed-AHFA-complete} and Theorem \ref{t:leo-singleton}, we see that \Vah{top} is the singleton set $\set{ \Vdr{top} }$.
+As the result of a Leo reduction, \Leo{} will add $\tuple{\Vdr{top}, \Vorig{top}}$ to \EVtable{\Leo}{j}.
+Because the \Marpa{} \type{LIM} is correct, using Observations \ref{o:confirmed-AHFA-consistent} and \ref{o:confirmed-AHFA-complete} and Theorem \ref{t:leo-singleton}, we see that \Vah{top} is the singleton set $\set{ \Vdr{top} }$.
 From Section \ref{p:leo-op}, we see that, as the result of the Leo reduction, \Marpa{} will add

 to \EVtable{\Marpa}{j}.
-The consistency of \Veim{leo} follows from the definition of EIM consistency.
+The consistency of \Veim{leo} follows from the definition of \type{EIM} consistency.
 The consistency of \EVtable{\Marpa}{i}, once \Veim{leo} is added, follows by the invariance of consistency under union.